Kanban-Zai/kanban-zai-version-1.0/modules/culture.md

 * Kanban-Zai should be thought of as the glue that binds different parts of the puzzle together
 * Most importantly Kanban-Zai presents an objective perspective to all members of the team.

+# VIBING - interpersonal relationships

+    - sincerity
+    - no organized spontaneity
+    - dont be a dick

 # BEST "CULTURAL" PRACTICES

+There are things the team can do to smooth the path for interpersonal relationsips.
+These things are designed to move the pressure of subject expectation and begin moving it towards something objective that everyone can aggree on.

 ## Follow The Process